Church envoy begs McCarrick to repent as abuse verdict nears

 Archbishop Carlo Maria Vigano wrote a letter to McCarrick that was published Monday on an Italian blog, Vigano's way of communicating after he went into hiding following his bombshell accusations against the pope in August.

-In the letter, Vigano noted the Vatican is expected to shortly deliver its verdict against McCarrick after gathering testimony from at least three men who accused him of misconduct when they were young.
+In the letter, Vigano noted the Vatican is expected to shortly deliver its verdict against McCarrick after gathering testimony from at least three men who accused him of misconduct.

+The McCarrick scandal has thrown the U.S. and Vatican hierarchy into crisis since it was apparently an open secret that the powerful retired archbishop of Washington slept with seminarians.

-Vigano said a public show of repentance would be a "gift" to the church to help it heal from the sex abuse crisis.
+Vigano wrote that a public show of repentance would be a "gift" to the church to help it heal from the sex abuse crisis.

+"Time is running out but you can confess and repent of your sins, crimes and sacrileges, and do so publicly," Vigano wrote.
+While saying McCarrick's own eternal salvation was at stake, Vigano also said the credibility of the church was also in the balance.

+"A public repentance on your part would bring a significant measure of healing to a gravely wounded and suffering church," Vigano wrote.
+"Are you willing to offer her that gift?"